Elsa Jacquemot

 Elsa Jacquemot (born 3 May 2003) is a French tennis player.

-She has career-high WTA rankings of world No. 58 in singles achieved on the 20 of October 2025 and No. 325 in doubles.
-She is the current French No. 2 player.
+She has career-high WTA rankings of 53 in singles, achieved on 2 February 2026, and 149 in doubles, set on 16 February 2026.

 Career

-2020: WTA and Major debuts, Roland Garros Junior champion
+2020: WTA Tour, major debuts, Roland Garros junior title

 Jacquemot made her WTA Tour main-draw debut at the 2020 Lyon Open in the doubles draw, partnering Estelle Cascino.

 She was awarded a wildcard into the women's main draw of the 2020 French Open, but lost to qualifier Renata Zarazúa in the first round.
 She participated also in the ladies' doubles main draw as a wildcard, partnering Elixane Lechemia.
-Seeded third, she then entered and won the girls' singles competition at the 2020 French Open.
+Seeded third, she then entered and became champion of the girls' singles competition at the 2020 French Open.

 2021–2023: French Open first win, US Open debut

 Jacquemot was awarded a wildcard into the main draw at the 2021 French Open but lost in the first round to 21st seed Elena Rybakina in the first round.

 She was awarded a third wildcard into the 2022 French Open and defeated Heather Watson for her first major match win, before losing in the second round to 21st seed Angelique Kerber.

 Jacquemot reached the main draw at the 2023 US Open as a qualifier, making her debut at this major, but lost her opening match against Lesia Tsurenko in three sets.

 She made her first WTA 125 final at the 2023 Open de Limoges, losing to fifth seed Cristina Bucșa in the final, having defeated Berfu Cengiz, third seed Arantxa Rus, wildcard Anastasija Sevastova and seventh seed Erika Andreeva on her way to the championship match.